minprog/programming-v/30 Problem Sets/005 Problem Set 4/10 Problem Set 4.md

 #### Part a: Pseudocode

 As in Problem 2, Part b, we want you to sketch out a high level step-by-step algorithm for solving this problem.
-HINT: Use recursion.
-Save your steps in ps4.txt and upload this to your workspace.
+HINT: Use recursion. **Have this pseudocode checked by a course assistant!**

 #### Part b: Python code